 The current real estate market can dramatically affect the cost of your new home.
 If homes are selling at a higher price, you can expect to pay more to build a custom home.
 If the market is low, you might pay steady or, even, discounted prices.

 Other market factors that come into play when building a custom home are lumber or other material costs.
-The laws of supply and demand means that prices sometimes fluctuate.
+The laws of supply and demand mean that prices sometimes fluctuate.

 Custom homes come with a custom price tag.
 No matter the current standing of the Utah real estate market, there are always benefits to building a custom home, including: